-Winter brings us adverse weather conditions, COVID-19 and other potential outbreaks.
+Winter brings us adverse weather conditions, flu and other potential outbreaks.
 Increased living costs may lead to pressures within our community.
 There are risks associated with severe cold weather that can impact our health.
 These create extra demands on our services.
 We are working with our partners in health and social care to support resilience.

 Seasonal Health Intervention Network (SHINE)